 Mix it all together on a bench and you’ve got a truly magical blend.

-Give it a try, and remember you need to keep potted vegies growing quickly for the best flavours, so don’t let them dry out, and to keep them kicking along, treat them to some liquid fertiliser every fortnight.
+Give it a try, and remember you need to keep potted vegies growing quickly for the best flavours, so don’t let them dry out, and to keep them kicking along, treat them to some liquid fertilizer every fortnight.